Academy of the Holy Angels

-The Academy of the Holy Angels is an all-female private middle school and college preparatory high school located in Demarest, in Bergen County, New Jersey, United States, serving students in sixth through twelfth grade.
+The Academy of the Holy Angels is an all-female private middle school and college preparatory high school located in Demarest, in Bergen County, in the U.S. state of New Jersey, serving students in sixth through twelfth grade.
 The school is a sponsored work of the School Sisters of Notre Dame.
 The Academy of the Holy Angels draws students from North Jersey, Rockland County, New York, and surrounding areas.